ash-project/ash/documentation/how_to/upgrade.md

 All deprecations will be finalized in version 2.1.

+### Ash.Flow

+While still more experimental than the rest of the framework, Ash.Flow is no longer feature-gated behind a configuration flag.
+It has been changed only slightly, and now returns an `Ash.Flow.Result` in all cases.

 ### New DSL tooling

 The DSL tooling has been moved out of the Ash name space and into a more generalized tool called `Spark`.
 If you have written your own extensions, you will need